 Job Shadow Program

-The Career Development Center is proud to present the annual Job Shadow Program, offered to all undergraduate students.
+The Career Development Center is proud of our annual Job Shadow Program which is offered to all undergraduate students.
 A job-shadowing experience is a one day opportunity for students to gain understanding of a business, industry, and/or job function, to ask questions, and to observe day to day business operations.
 It also encourages students, alumni, and organizations to forge strong and valuable connections.
-The Job Shadow Program is not for academic credit and students are not compensated, but the experience will be greatly beneficial to both students and hosts.
+The Job Shadow Program is not for academic credit and students are not compensated, but the experience is beneficial to both students and hosts.

 - Student Criteria for Selection and Participation